Funkmaster-Rick/Shadowrun-5e/README.md

 ### Gear

 This tab is used to track all your gear.
 It works similar to other sections like Qualities & Augmentations.
-When in display mode clicking the Item's name will expand and collapses the notes section.
+When in display mode clicking the Item's name will expand and collapse the notes section.

 ### Magic